Learn French idioms, plus other words and phrases, with Rosetta Stone’s award-winning app.

 To build towards speaking in French, start your French lessons with the basics of common words and pronunciations.
 Then you can scale naturally towards a much more complex understanding of the French language.
 That’s why Rosetta Stone’s French language program has an immersive approach—called Dynamic Immersion®—introducing words alongside both visual and audio cues that help you learn vocab in the context of true-to-life conversations.
 The bite-sized lessons are grouped into units that highlight common French conversational phrases you will need for everyday interactions, coupled with practical review that helps learners solidify their French language skills.

 One of the things the French language is most notable for is its je ne sais quoi, which is an indefinable quality that makes the French accent sound somewhat mysterious.
 But what may seem to be an elusive aspect of the French language’s appeal is really just a nuance of pronunciation.
 French can be challenging to learn, because it is much more nasal sounding than other languages.
-Practice will help you become comfortable with this distinct difference.
+Practise will help you become comfortable with this distinct difference.
 And that’s why it’s important to learn French pronunciation as you learn common words and phrases.

 The French alphabet has the same letters as the English alphabet, but some of the letter sounds are pronounced quite differently in French.
 For example, one of the most familiar sounds in French is the pronunciation of the letter e.
 In French, e is pronounced ‘euh' and can be heard in many French conversations.
 That’s because it’s used in the same way English speakers use the sound “uh.”
 In French, e is used as a pause or as a connector to another thought.